chombo-discharge/chombo-discharge/Docs/Sphinx/source/Source/LinearSolvers.rst

 ________________________

 With AMR, multigrid requires ghost cells on the refinement boundary.
-The interior stencils for the Helmholtz operator are first order and thus only require a single level of ghost cells (and no corner ghost cells).
+The interior stencils for the Helmholtz operator have a radius of one and thus only require a single layer of ghost cells (and no corner ghost cells).
 These ghost cells are filled using a finite-difference stencil, see :numref:`Fig:MultigridInterpolation`.

 .. _Fig:MultigridInterpolation: